Jandrew2055/restaurantFinder/README.md

 ## How to Contribute

-### We welcome contributions to this project!
+### I welcome contributions to this project!
 To ensure a smooth contribution process, please follow these steps:

 #### 1. Fork the Repository
 ```bash